flarum/docs/docs/extend/update-b8.md

 Beta 8 comes with large changes to the overall structure of the PHP backend.
 You will need to look through [this list](https://discuss.flarum.org/d/6572-help-us-namespace-changes) of namespace changes and make changes to your extension accordingly.

-[This script](https://gist.github.com/tobscure/55e7c05c95404e5efab3a9e43799d375) can help you to automate most of the namespace changes.
-Of course, you should still test your extension after running the script as it may miss something.

 ## Database Naming

 Many database columns and JSON:API attributes have been renamed to conform to a [convention](/contributing.md#database).
 You will need to update any instances where your extension interacts with core data.
 You can see the changes in [#1344](https://github.com/flarum/core/pull/1344/files).